Power-Components/livewire-powergrid/README.md

 [Livewire](https://laravel-livewire.com) PowerGrid is a component for  generating dynamic tables with your Laravel Models.

-PowerGrid comes with a variety of out-of-the-box features:
+PowerGrid comes with a variety of features:

 ✅ **Searching & Filters**